fontanf/knapsacksolver/README.md

 - Spanner instances are among the worst cases of the `minknap` recursion, since many items of the break solution won't be in an optimal solution.
 It is interesting to note that the `bellman` recursion performs better ![on those instances](bench/bellman_list_sort_difficult-small.csv).
 However, the worst case of the `bellman` recursion is worse than the worst case of the `minknap` recursion.
 - These subset sum, strongly correlated and inverse strongly correlated instances are easy to solve since the upper bound happens to always be optimal.
 - With `combo` optimizations, `expknap` is able to solve strongly correlated and inverse strongly correlated instances.
 It also solves more almost strongly correlated instances.
-- Taking advantage of parallelization, this implementation of `combo` is able to solve all instances of the `difficult-large` dataset.
+- Performances of `minknap` and `combo` seems to match the results from the literature.
+Furthermore, taking advantage of parallelization, this implementation of `combo` is able to solve all instances of the `difficult-large` dataset.
 - `balknap` is very competitive on small instances (R = 1000).
 Compared to `minknap`:
   - it performs a lot better on `sc`, `isc`, `spanner`, `mstr` and `pceil` instances.
   - it performs slighlty worse on `u`, `wc` and `ss` instances.